 On April 30, 2010, the California Association of Health Facilities filed a lawsuit against the California Department of Health Care Services, and against David Maxwell-Jolly, the Director of the Department, in his official capacity.
 On the same day, the Developmental Services Network and the United Cerebral Palsy/Spastic Children's Foundation of Los Angeles and Ventura Counties filed a lawsuit against the same defendants.
 Both suits were filed in the U.S. District Court for the Central District of California.
 Plaintiffs in both suits were entities that represented certain Medicaid service providers.
-In the first case, the Plaintiffs represented intermediate care facilities for the developmentally disabled or mentally retarded, and also freestanding pediatric subacute care facilities.
+In the first case, the Plaintiffs represented intermediate care facilities for the developmentally disabled and also freestanding pediatric subacute care facilities.
 The Plaintiffs in the second case also represented intermediate care facilities for the developmentally disabled.

 Plaintiffs in both cases sought declaratory and injunctive relief, seeking to prevent California from implementing aspects of legislation passed by the State Assembly that would freeze Medicaid reimbursement rates for these classes for facilities at either their 2008-09 or 2009-10 levels (the Clearinghouse contains several related cases filed in response to this and similar legislation.)
 Under the Title XIX of the Social Security Act, 42 U.S.C. § 1396 et seq. (the Medicaid Act), such modifications must be approved by the federal Department of Health and Human Services Centers for Medicare and Medicaid Services (CMS) prior to being put in place.
 The legislation passed by the California assembly was not conditioned on such approval.
 Plaintiffs alleged that no studies or other analyses had been conducted that could show that the rate freezes were consistent with efficiency, economy, and quality of care requirements of 42 U. S. C. §1396a(a)(30)(A).
 The Plaintiffs in both cases sought relief under the Supremacy Clause of the United States Constitution, arguing that the California law was incompatible with federal Medicaid law and therefore preempted.
 The Plaintiffs in Developmental Services Network also claimed as a cause of action 42 U.S.C. § 1983, which creates a private cause of action for state violations of federally guaranteed rights under color of law.